getodk/briefcase/docs/how-to-release.md

 7. Build the release JAR file with `./gradlew clean build`

-    The JAR file will be located at `build/libs` and the filename should be like: `ODK-Briefcase-vx.y.z.jar`. (replace x.y.z with the actual numbers you've used in step 2)
+    The JAR file will be located at `build/libs` and the filename should be like: `ODK-Briefcase-vx.y.z.jar`. (replace x.y.z with the actual numbers you used in step 2)

     If your JAR's filename has `-dirty` or any other deviation from the previous template, you've made some mistake while syncing your repo after publishing the release on GitHub.